testingisdocumenting/znai/znai-docs/documentation/snippets/code-snippets.md

 # Wide Code

-Use `wide` option to stretch wide code to occupy as much horizontal real estate as possible.
+Use the `wide` option to stretch wide code to occupy as much horizontal real estate as possible.

     ```java {wide: true}
     class InternationalPriceService implements PriceService {